patrickcapaldo/patrickcapaldo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My dream is to pursue a career at the forefront of space exploration, aerospace engineering, and autonomy by contributing to the development of revolutionary design and technology.
-As a Machine Learning Software Engineer at Airbus, I am working towards this dream.
+My dream is to contribute to the forefront of space exploration and aerospace engineering, whilst improving the effectivity, responsibility, and trustworthiness of autonomous systems in critical industries.
+As an AI Engineer at Airbus, I am working towards this dream.

 Check out: [RheumActive](https://patrickcapaldo.github.io/projects/rheumactive/), [AI Ops Simulator](https://github.com/patrickcapaldo/ai-ops-simulator), and [Exploronomics](https://patrickcapaldo.github.io/exploronomics/){:target="_blank"}.